Working with your spouse can be a good thing, a hard thing, a bad thing and a great thing.

 We are together all the time.

 I quite often hear questions like, “How can you handle that much time with your spouse?
 I’d go crazy!” or “How do you work with your spouse all the time?
 I could never do that with my husband!”

-Comments of “I don’t know what I’d do if my husband didn’t go to work during the day” are common when I share with people our close working relationship.
+Other comments of “I don’t know what I’d do if my husband didn’t go to work during the day.” and “Thank goodness I can go to work a few days!” are common when I share with people our close working relationship.

 The truth for us is that we sleep together, eat together, work together, preach together, shop together, parent together, run together… our lives are literally being lived in tandem.